ATCLL-Safe-Roads/Modules/yolo/README.md

   - `--detect` - model to execute on the frames (`pothole`).

+- `atcll_image.py` - Connects to a remove camera using RTSP, capturing frames at a given rate and saving them to an output folder.

+  - `--n` - number of frames to capture.

+  - `--rate` - interval between each captured frame.

-- `wrongway.py` - Connects to a remote camera using RTSP and tracks cars using YOLOv8n, to detect cars driving the wrong way based on an axis and their position.
+- `wrong_way.py` - Connects to a remote camera using RTSP and tracks cars using YOLOv8n, to detect cars driving the wrong way based on an axis and their position.

 ## Installation